 Local Relevance

 While global skills matter, so do regional needs.
-PCE programs that reflect local labor trends can be especially powerful when paired with the right outreach.
+PCE programs that reflect local labor trends can be especially powerful, but only when institutions have the systems in place to surface, market, and enroll learners efficiently.

 What’s Working: Five Takeaways for Smarter CE Marketing